Nana2490/WEDE5020Part1/README.md

 ## Project Overview

-SheFit Gym is a made-up gym that I would one day love to bring to life...it is a welcoming and empowering space where women can feel comfortable and motivated to stay active.
-This amazing website was built using only HTML and focuses on basic web desigs like structure, navigation, and user-friendly layout.
+SheFit Fitness Gym is a made-up gym that I would one day love to bring to life...it is a welcoming and empowering space where women can feel comfortable and motivated to stay active.
+This amazing website was built using only HTML and focuses on basic web designs.

 ## Website Goals and Objectives